Welcome to Our Blog - Camino de Madrid

 While there is no official beginning to the Camino Madrid many traditionally start at the Church of Santiago and St. John in the Plaza de Santiago, just a few blocks from the Royal Palace and Historical Walls.

-Beyond this much of the Camino Madrid has a Meseta like terrain which given the southerly location of its starting point makes it a warmer route to venture along – especially in the summer.
+Beyond this much of the Camino Madrid has a Meseta-like terrain which given the southerly location of its starting point makes it a warmer route to venture along – especially in the summer.
 As such it is generally recommended that people trek this route in either the spring or fall.
-The challenge in both cases is to then be aware of Spanish and local holidays which impact upon albergues being open, full, hotel costs, and the availability of other resources.
+The challenge in both cases is to then be aware of Spanish and local holidays which impact upon albergues being open, and full, hotel costs, and the availability of other resources.

 Like the more popular Camino routes the Madrid pilgrimage is well waymarked in the traditional Camino fashion with yellow arrows, shells, and crosses.